FoalTS/foal/docs/docs/common/logging.md

 When logs are generated in large quantities, we often like to aggregate them by request or user.
 This can be done using Foal's log context.

-When receiving a request, Foal adds the request ID to the logger context.
+When receiving an HTTP request, Foal adds the request ID to the logger context.
 On each subsequent call to the logger, it will behave as if the request ID had been passed as a parameter.

 *Example*
 ```typescript